-I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore would not have accepted the application from Caledonian, or would have terminated the transaction before completion.
+I think it's fair instead to assume that another SIPP provider would have complied with its regulatory obligations and good industry practice, and therefore wouldn't have accepted the application from Caledonian, or would have terminated the transaction before completion.

-For all the reasons I've set out, I'm satisfied it would not be fair to say Mrs H's actions mean she should bear the loss arising as a result of Options' failings.
-In the circumstances, I am also satisfied Options should not have asked her to sign the declaration at all.
-So, the application should never have been accepted in the first place.
+For all the reasons I've set out, I'm satisfied that it would not be fair to say Mrs H's actions mean she should bear the loss arising as a result of Options' failings.
+In the circumstances, I am satisfied that Options should not have asked her to sign the declaration at all.
+For the reasons I have set out, I am satisfied that the application should never have been accepted in the first place.